SEDAS-DevTeam/sedas-docs/README.md

 - [ ] - Add build links to SEDAS-manager
 - [ ] - Translate image captions
 - [ ] - Fix the way of testing documentation locally
+- [ ] - Add more detailed project schematic